0art0/lean3-statement-translation-tool/README.md

 Clone this repository and open `src/experiments.lean` in VS Code or any other editor for Lean3.

-To translate a statement, such as "Every natural number can be written as the sum of four squares", to Lean code, first type
+To translate a statement - such as "Every natural number can be written as the sum of four squares" - to Lean code, first type

 ```lean
 translate?
 "Every natural number can be written as the sum of four squares"